Budgeting Tips for a Cruise to Tonga

-Shore excursions are where cruise ships have their biggest markup, with some cruise liners have been reported increasing activity prices by 300%!
+Shore excursions are where cruise ships have their biggest markup, with some cruise liners having been reported increasing activity prices by 300%!
 Needless to say, it’s always best to book your shore excursions independently rather than through your cruise.

 Free Activities in Tonga

 Yeah, sometimes it feels like you have to spend money everywhere to have a good time, but that really isn’t the case in Tonga.
 For instance, in Nuku’alofa, the cruise port is a quick stroll from the centre of the capital.
-There, you’ll be able to engage in a few free activities, like browsing the array of awe-inspiring handicrafts at the Talamahu Market or check out the sights, like the Royal Palace and the Royal Tombs.
+There, you’ll be able to engage in a few free activities, like browsing the array of awe-inspiring handicrafts at the Talamahu Market or checking out the sights, like the Royal Palace and the Royal Tombs.

 Do Some Onboard Activities on Port Days